 You can experience this influence further through food and architecture.
 There are also German schools and clinics in the city.

 Living in Valdivia is affordable, slow-paced, and community-centered.

-Valdivians are known as welcoming, but they might lack English skills, so it is best you learn some basic Spanish.
+Valdivians are known as welcoming but might lack English skills, so it is best to learn some basic Spanish.